19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spellcasting.md

 All [Spells](Spells.md) have a specified duration.
 The spell's effect lasts for the duration.

-- A [Spell](Spells.md) with a duration of "None", like [Fireball](Spells/Spells%20by%20Level/Level%203/Fireball.md), simply apply their effect once and then end.
+- A [Spell](Spells.md) with a duration of "None" simply apply their effect once and then end.
 - Some [Spells](Spells.md) require [Concentration](Concentration.md) for their duration to continue.

 ## Casting Movement and Noise